 - Publishing the notice of your company’s formation in a legal journal

-- Notifying the Ministry of Labor about the start of operations
+- Notifying the Ministry of Labor (ONEMO) about the start of operations

 - Registering with the Social Security Authorities (CNSS)

 Republic of the Congo Subsidiary Laws

-You need to follow the Democratic Republic of the Congo subsidiary laws related to your entity.
+You need to follow the Republic of the Congo subsidiary laws related to your entity.
 LLCs have their own set of laws that you’ll need to follow to stay compliant.
-For example, you need one shareholder, a minimum of $1 paid-up capital, and at least one director who does not need to be a resident in the country.
+For example, you need two shareholders, a minimum of 1 million CFA francs paid-up capital (approximately $1,850), and at least one director who does not need to be a resident in the country.

 Before you register your company, you’ll need to establish a local bank account and deposit your share capital.
 Then, you’re required to register for tax and social security.
-Every year your company operates in the Democratic Republic of the Congo, you’ll need to submit annual financial statements and a tax return.
+Every year your company operates in the Republic of the Congo, you’ll need to submit annual financial statements and a tax return.

-Benefits of Choosing Democratic Republic of the Congo Subsidiary Outsourcing Services
+Benefits of Choosing Republic of the Congo Subsidiary Outsourcing Services

 With so many laws and regulations to follow, many companies don’t have time to both set up a subsidiary and run their company.
-That’s why Globalization Partners offers Democratic Republic of the Congo subsidiary outsourcing.
+That’s why Globalization Partners offers Republic of the Congo subsidiary outsourcing.
 Instead of spending weeks or months to establish your own company, you can use our infrastructure to work quickly without worrying about compliance.
-Since we’re the Employer of Record, we’ll follow all of the Democratic Republic of the Congo’s subsidiary laws on your behalf.
+Since we’re the Employer of Record, we’ll follow all of the Republic of the Congo’s subsidiary laws on your behalf.

 Companies that still decide to expand on their own will need time, money, and a global compliance expert to succeed.
-If you currently don’t employ an expert in Democratic Republic of the Congo subsidiary laws, we recommend finding a lawyer, accountant, or consultant who can help you stay compliant.
+If you currently don’t employ an expert in Republic of the Congo subsidiary laws, we recommend finding a lawyer, accountant, or consultant who can help you stay compliant.

 Globalization Partners is the knowledgeable team you want on your side during an expansion.
-Contact us today to learn more about Democratic Republic of the Congo subsidiary outsourcing.
+Contact us today to learn more about Republic of the Congo subsidiary outsourcing.